Gurkha Reserve Unit

-The Gurkha Security Unit (GSU), formerly known as Gurkha Reserve Unit (GRU) and in Malay as Pasukan Simpanan Gurkha (PSG), also referred to as the Royal Brunei Gurkha Reserve Unit, is a Nepalese special elite guard force and royal guard in Brunei.
+The Gurkha Security Unit (GSU; Pasukan Sekuriti Gurkha, Jawi: ڤاسوكن سيکوريتي ڬورخا), formerly known as Gurkha Reserve Unit (GRU; Pasukan Simpanan Gurkha, PSG; also referred to as the Royal Brunei Gurkha Reserve Unit), is a Bruneian special elite guard force and royal guard consisting of Gurkhas from Nepal.

 Background

-The GRU are an elite force of soldiers from Nepal who are commissioned by the Sultan of Brunei to protect the royal family, the citizens, and major oil installations.
-About 500 Gurkhas work for the Brunei Reserve Unit, the bulk of them are former members of the British Army and Singapore Police Force Ex-Nepal and Indian armies who joined the GRU as a second career.
+The GRU are an elite force of soldiers from Nepal who are commissioned by the sultan of Brunei to protect the royal family, the citizens, and major oil installations.
+About 500 Gurkhas work for the Brunei Reserve Unit, the bulk of them are former members of the British Army and Gurkha Contingent ex-Nepal and Indian armies who joined the GRU as a second career.
 The group of ex-Gurkha, collectively referred to as "the Praetorian Guard," was previously led by retired British commanders.
 Military analysts assert that while being well-paid and housed, these Gurkha regiments are not as effective as those that are part of the British Army.

 Structure

 Administration

-It is subordinate to the Security and Defence Section of the Brunei Ministry of Home Affairs.
+It is subordinate to the Security and Defence Section of the Ministry of Home Affairs.
 The commandant of the unit, who will be chosen by the Sultan, will be responsible for the organization and management of the unit under the direction and authority of the Minister.
 In the event of the Commandant's absence or incompetence, the next highest officer present may exercise and carry out the powers and responsibilities set forth in this Act on behalf of the Commandant.
 The GRU shall be a fundamental component of the Security Forces of Brunei and shall be composed of such a composition of senior officers, subordinate officers, and rank and file as the Sultan may command.